anglelou/Cell-90-/README.txt

 5. After body, web page loads a script file from assets with fcns.
 6. After that, another Script section defines another function.
 7. And then runs some "loose" Javascript commands.
+8. Be sure to have both folders in a parent folder.

 How to show (and run) the web page:
 8. Drag and drop the html file onto a browser to see what it does.